 Nursing Schools in Brooklyn with Program Information

 There are a variety of schools in Brooklyn that offer nursing programs.
-Read an overview of program requirements for three of these schools to find out which school is right for you.
+Read an overview of program requirements for three schools within one mile of downtown Brooklyn to find out which school is right for you.

 |ASA College||CUNY New York City College of Technology||Long Island University-Brooklyn Campus|

 |Tuition and Fees (2011-2012)||$12,094 per year*||$5,469 per year in-state; $11,379 per year out-of-state*||$31,606 per year*|

 |% of First-Year Students Receiving Some Form of Financial Aid (2010-2011)||97%*||84%*||94%*|

 |% of Undergraduates Students Admitted (2010)||N/A*||77%*||84%*|

 |Graduation Rates for First-Time Students (2011)||31% for full-time students*||15% graduation rate and 39% transfer-out rate for full-time students*||32% graduation and transfer-out rate for full-time students*|

 Located about one mile from downtown Brooklyn, St. Joseph's University-New York offers a bachelor's program in nursing.
 The program is geared towards students who've completed a diploma or 2-year nursing program and has an active RN license with the state of New York.
 Another option is St. Francis College in Brooklyn Heights, located approximately one mile from Brooklyn's downtown area.
 Students attending this school can complete a bachelor's and master's program in nursing.

 Find information about the top schools for nursing in the U.S. Read summaries of the program options at three high-ranking...